 #4 Stress Factor: Need for a continuous learning

-It’s a matter of fact for every profession but the most important stress factor for tester…why?
+It’s a matter of fact for every profession but it is the most important stress factor for tester…why?

-Example: If you are seeing manual tester struggling to learn automation to get next career break, you will be able to understand what constant learning means.
+Example: If you are seeing a manual tester struggling to learn automation to get next career break, you will be able to understand what constant learning means.
 For any specific technology, once you learn it, you are set with it and you just need to upgrade yourself.
-But when it comes to tester, he/she never enjoys that kind of “career honeymoon” period where he can settle with whatever he knows because he is required to work on any project and expected to understand and implement relevant tools.
+But when it comes to a tester, he/she never enjoy that kind of “career honeymoon” period where he can settle with whatever he knows because he is required to work on any project and is expected to understand and implement the relevant tools accordingly.

-And if you have read until here, get relaxed and grab a cup of coffee because now we are going to look at brighter side of life where we can manage all the above mentioned stress factors.
+And if you have read until here, get relaxed and grab a cup of coffee because now we are going to look at the brighter side of life where we can manage all the above-mentioned stress factors.
 How?